jflowers1974/rPiPaperWallets/README.md

-# rPiPaperWallets
+# rPiPaperWallets.sh
 A setup script for a raspberry pi paper wallet machine.

 Last UPDATE:  2017 April 24

-# Motivation
+# Motivation:

-Need a standard protocol to help speedup the setup of multiple paperwallet softwares.
+Needed a standard protocol to speedup the setup of a raspberry pi computer for the creation of an air gapped paperwallet system.
 Hopefully this script will assist in doing just that.
 This should assist in the setup of a Raspberry Pi 3 (others should also work) both regard to the OS updating/printing/usb as well numerous target cryptocurrencies.

+# Script Goals are:

 __A)  Operating System Modifications:__
 * System Update && Upgrade